-The charity is constituted as a company limited by guarantee and is governed by its articles of association adopted on 22nd November 2018
+The charity is constituted as a company limited by guarantee and is governed by its articles of association adopted on 22nd November 2018.

 Under the 2018 Articles the company's members are individuals appointed by the Federation's Member Institutions and Associate Institutions.
 (The difference being that Associate Institutions do not have the right to present students for enrolment on courses accredited via the Federation.)

-Two individuals are appointed by each of:
+Two individuals are appointed by each of the Member Institutions and one individual each from the Associate Member institutions.